 The Future Strategic Tanker Aircraft or FSTA is the RAF’s new tanker and strategic transport aircraft based on the Airbus A330-200 aircraft.
-The 14 aircraft will replace the existing and rather knackered Tristar’s and VC10’s that are valiantly soldiering on maintaining and airbridge to the Middle East and other places.
+The 14 aircraft will replace the existing and rather knackered Tristar’s and VC10’s that are valiantly soldiering on maintaining an airbridge to the Middle East and other places.

-To provide some idea of just how much the RAF is having to rely on the civil aviation sector a recent (March 9th) Parliamentary answer on subject revealed the following providers had operated flights from RAF Brize Norton (the main transport hub) in a 1 year period from Feb 2008.
+To provide some idea of just how much the RAF is having to rely on the civil aviation sector a recent (March 9th) Parliamentary answer on the subject revealed the following providers had operated flights from RAF Brize Norton (the main transport hub) in a 1 year period from Feb 2008.
 The answer was;

 - Air Alitalia

 - Kalitta Air

 - Maximus Air

 - MK Airlines